Powerlearnproject/se-day1-assignment-siombekimatia/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

-1.Requirements: Involves gathering and documenting of user needs and system requirement.
+1. Requirements: Involves gathering and documenting of user needs and system requirement.

 2. Design: Deals with designing high level and detailed designs of the software architecture and user interface.